opf/openproject/docs/system-admin-guide/users-permissions/roles-permissions/README.md

 Following are the permissions for file storages within OpenProject:

-- **View file links**: allows a user to see the links to connected files, e.g. in work packages
+- **View file links**: Allows a user to see file links to external storages Files tab of work packages
 - **Manage file links**: allows a user to create and edit file links in OpenProject
 - **Manage file storages in project**: UPDATE